[Bond Investment Guide] How to Buy Bonds in Hong Kong?

 If stocks and bonds remain negatively correlated, investing in both categories at the same time is more conducive to stable returns on account assets.

-Risks of Investing in Bonds
+Risks of investing in bonds

 Investing in stocks becomes a shareholder of a listed company and needs to bear the risk that the company or market will fall due to adverse market factors.
 While bondholders will become creditors of governments or corporations, the greatest risk is the risk of default, that is, the risk that the issuer will not be able to repay principal and pay interest on time.
 Therefore, credit from a lending institution is very important, and investors should try to choose a lending institution with a relatively high level of credit.